 Were You Injured in an Accident?

-If you were injured in an accident caused by another person's negligence, Randy Sevenish of Sevenish Law can provide the honest and assertive legal representation you need when pursuing compensation for damages.
-Contact Sevenish Law's Indianapolis law office today to make an appointment for a free initial consultation.
+If you were injured in an accident caused by another person's negligence, Randy Sevenish of Sevenish Law Firm can provide the honest and assertive legal representation you need when pursuing compensation for damages.
+Contact Sevenish Law Firm's Indianapolis law office today to make an appointment for a free initial consultation.